Table of Contents

 su

-command to switch users. - Ensure your module behaves as expected, especially if trying to switch to a superuser account.
+command to switch users. - Make sure your module behaves as expected especially if trying to switch to superuser account

 - From a terminal, use the